 These SERPs can be found on sites like Google, Yahoo, Bing, etc. These search engines have unique technology to identify the required information on the web, ranking it in relevance and quality.

 You can find the number of searches a particular keyword or keyphrase has in a period somewhere in particular.
 Perhaps you may want to target specific (long-tail) keywords instead of general ones.
 Choosing this way provides you with benefits such as:

 - You’ll be more competitive

 You can profit from your passions and knowledge.
 Blogging is a perfect activity to achieve this.
-While at first, you may be stepping out of your comfort zone, these series of activities will keep your brain young by thinking about the steps and how to execute them.
+While, at first, you may be stepping out of your comfort zone, this series of activities will keep your brain young by thinking about the steps and how to execute them.
 The steps on how to create a blog are tried and true, and you can choose to be online with your personal or commercial project in no time.